thoridw/survey_analysis/README.md

     ├── 1_Analysis.ipynb                # Data analysis and outputs for paper
 ├── reports                             # outputs used in the article
     ├── figures                         # figures
+├── requirements.txt                    # packages used to run the code
 └── README.md                           # This file

 ```